-Starting on the morning of the 4th, downtown Lahaina hosts a block party complete with performers, vendors, family-friendly activities and live music.
-Head to Front Street to take advantage of restaurants like Kimo’s and Lahaina Fish Co for front-row seats to the 8 p.m. fireworks show set off from an offshore barge (and the only public fireworks display on Maui).
-To get a truly special experience, book a spot on one of the cruises setting sail from the harbor to view the fireworks from the sea.Continue to 5 of 10 below.
+Starting on the morning of the Fourth, downtown Lahaina is transformed into one big block party complete with performers, vendors, family-friendly activities, and live music.
+Head to Front Street to take advantage of restaurants like Kimo’s and Lahaina Fish Co. for front-row seats to the 8 p.m. fireworks show (the only one on Maui) set off from an offshore barge.
+For a special experience, book a spot on one of the cruises setting sail from the harbor to view the fireworks from the sea.

 Lihue Fireworks (Kauai)